maastrichtlawtech/awesome-legal-nlp/summaries/chalkidis2018deep.md

 - In phase 1 of COLIEE:
   - They used a combination of a partial string matching and a topic clustering method in order to tackle the Information Retrieval task.
+  - Initially, they applied a simple **pattern matching method** by capturing the similarity of a Question Q and an answer A based on the intersection of the common words.
+The problem with that approach is that due to the polysemy and synonymy of words, some queries may be relevant to particular articles without significant intersection of the words used.
+  - Therefore, the authors introduced a method that relies upon the semantic similarity.
+They used the **Latent Dirichlet Allocation (LDA) topic model** to represent each article and query with a topic vector.
+- In phase 2 of COLIEE:
+  - They introduced a system which combines **LSTMs with CNNs**.
+  - The authors used the 300-dimensional word embeddings from the Google News vectors to represent the articles and the queries.
+  - The neural model is the following:
+    - The sentential sequences of the article and the query concatenated to a 600-dimensional vector which was fed into the LSTM.
+    - The LSTM layer projected 64-dimensional vectors that were fed sequentially into a convolutional layer of six filters.
+A maxpooling layer retained the most prominent features.
+    - In the end, two fully connected layers were added, where the latter is followed by the softmax function to distribute values between 0 and + 1 for representing non-entailment and entailment respectively.

+### Legal question answering using ranking SVM and deep convolutional neural network (Do et al., 2017)

+- In phase 1 of COLIEE:
+  - A **Ranking SVM model** was used on the feature vectors of the query-article (QA) pair.
+  - For feature engineering, they considered the **TF–IDF, Euclidean, Manhattan, Jaccard distances, as also the Latent Semantic Indexing (LSI), and Latent Dirichlet Allocation (LDA)** using the gensim library.
+- In phase 2 of COLIEE:
+  - The QA pair-fed a binary **CNN classifier** for question answering.

+### Matching law cases and reference law provision with a neural attention model (Tang et al., 2016)

+- They tackled the problem of finding law provisions relevant to law cases.
+- They proposed a neural attention model for automatically matching reference law provisions.
+- The complexity of the problem was due to the fact that each law case is related to many law provision references, based on the case specifics.
+Rule-based and keyword-based methods were not effective enough to capture the semantics of legal documents.
+- The model is summarized as follows:
+  - The 50-dimensional word vectors used to represent the input words were trained from scratch, with an embedding layer as part of the neural network.
+  - Two independent **bidirectional LSTMs** with the same output dimensionality were used to build context-aware representations for the words of the case and the law provision.
+  - A word-by-word self-attention mechanism was used on top of each LSTM layer to produce the case and law provision representations (vectors).
+  - The Cosine and Euclidean distance were used to identify the element-wise and absolute distance of the vectors.
+  - An LSTM was fed with both vector distances and, at the last layer, a linear layer, and a log-softmax produced the output label.

+### A semi‑supervised training method for semantic search of legal facts in Canadian immigration cases (Nejadgholi et al., 2017)

+- They introduced a semi-supervised approach to identify factasserting sentences from Canadian Immigration cases that are semantically close to a given query.
+- A single annotated dataset was used for training 100-dimensional word embeddings and a semi-supervised classifier that consisted of 46,000 immigration and refugee cases.
+- The authors selected a semi-supervised approach using an annotated dataset of 12,220 annotated sentences from 150 cases.
+- A binary classifier was trained to distinguish sentences between *facts* and *non-facts*.
+- The classifier was a **fully-connected shallow neural network** with one hidden layer fed with the concatenationof word embeddings of each sentence.
+- The trained classifier was then deployed over an unlabelled corpus of sentences, which includes a broader vocabulary, to create additional automatically annotated data in order to re-train the classifier and improve the sentence encoder.
+- The cosine similarity of a query and a fact sentence was calculated, based on the vector representation produced by the hidden layer of the trained classifier.
+For every single query, the top three most similar fact sentences were selected as relevant.
+- The proposed method outperformed commonly used classifiers when the training set is relatively small.
+Particularly, the proposed model was significantly the most accurate classifier reaching an accuracy of 90%.
+SVMs with TF–IDF feature representation and domain-specific word embeddings achieved 81% and 83% respectively.

+### Discussion

+- **CNN-based models** have been widely adopted in order to tackle information retrieval tasks.
+- The research community is moving from intensive feature engineering towards more simplified networks that encode the text inputs by using standalone CNNs or combined with LSTMs.
+- Researchers improve the performance by adding additional features produced by various methods (e.g., **LDA, LSI, BM25** and well-known word distances).